microsoft/CsWinRT/docs/hosting.md

 ### Performance
 The examples above demonstrate that in typical cases, only a few probes are needed to find the target assembly.
 Even so, caching of probing results can be used to minimize steady-state overhead.

-### Target Mapping Config
-An alternative to using forwarders for providing the implicit name mapping to the target, is to use a config file with a well-known name.
-For example, a .runtimeconfig.json can contain user-defined elements.
-This contradicts the goal of manifest-free execution, but may have more appeal to the app developer, as it swaps a set of forwarder dlls for a set of config file entries.

-### Manifested Target Assembly
-The appx manifest schema supports attributes on activatable class registrations, via InProcessServer.ActivatableClass.ActivatableClassAttribute.
-This could potentially be used as another means to supply the name of the target assembly (for example, [see here](https://dev.azure.com/microsoft/OS/_git/os?path=%2Fonecore%2Fprintscan%2Fdox%2FOPC%2Flib%2Fexternal%2FAppxXmlPreprocessor%2Ftest%2FTestData%2FGoodManifest_Large.xml&version=GBofficial%2Frsmaster&line=368&lineEnd=369&lineStartColumn=1&lineEndColumn=1&lineStyle=plain)).
-It's not clear whether the added value would justify the added complexity.

 ## See also